mlflow/mlflow/docs/source/tracking.rst

 TensorFlow and Keras
 --------------------
-Call :py:func:`mlflow.tensorflow.autolog` or :py:func:`mlflow.keras.autolog` before your training code to enable automatic logging of metrics and parameters.
+Call :py:func:`mlflow.tensorflow.autolog` before your training code to enable automatic logging of metrics and parameters.
 See example usages with `Keras <https://github.com/mlflow/mlflow/tree/master/examples/keras>`_ and
 `TensorFlow <https://github.com/mlflow/mlflow/tree/master/examples/tensorflow>`_.

-Note that autologging for ``tf.keras`` is handled by :py:func:`mlflow.tensorflow.autolog`, not :py:func:`mlflow.keras.autolog`.
+Note that only tensorflow>=2.6 are supported.
-Whether you are using TensorFlow 1.x or 2.x, the respective metrics associated with ``tf.estimator`` and ``EarlyStopping`` are automatically logged.
+The respective metrics associated with ``tf.estimator`` and ``EarlyStopping`` are automatically logged.
 As an example, try running the `MLflow TensorFlow examples <https://github.com/mlflow/mlflow/tree/master/examples/tensorflow>`_.

 Autologging captures the following information: